 In CrocoBlock, you’ll find the widgets made for displaying dynamic content (including custom post types).
 You’ll be able to use them while creating Archive page.

-Also, one of the most important features is the ability to apply custom queries to the custom post types.
-Every widget in CrocoBlock that has the ability to showcase posts provides you with this functionality.
+Also, one of the most important features is applying custom queries to the custom post types.
+Every widget in CrocoBlock that can showcase posts provides you with this functionality.
 So you’ll be able to select which posts you want to show using the most complex query methods and no coding at all.

 - Ability to Create Custom Post Types and Taxonomies